 Traditionally, advance fee scams involve fanciful stories about deposed Nigerian dignitaries, wealthy widows on their deathbeds and the like.
-However, Bricker’s post is evidence that scammers will sometimes approach potential victims using legitimate business pretexts, and this is why excess generosity by any academic publisher should be treated with extreme caution.
+However, Bricker’s post shows that scammers will sometimes approach potential victims using legitimate business pretexts.
+This is why excess generosity by any academic publisher should be treated with extreme caution.

-I hasten to clarify that nothing in the preceding paragraphs should not be construed as a suggestion that the specific publishing company flagged in Scholarly Open Access is a front for an advance fraud scheme.
+Just to be very clear: I have no way of knowing if the publishing company mentioned in Scholarly Open Access is a front for an advance fraud scheme.
 However, given the prevalence of such activity on the internet, prospective authors and journal editors would do well to be very vigilant.
-If the offer looks too good to be true, as the adage goes, it probably isn’t.
+If an offer looks too good to be true, as the adage goes, it probably isn’t.

 Featured Image: “Danger” by Shawn Carpenter @ Flickr, CC BY-SA 2.0